sakulmore/FullPack_older/README.md

 This FullPack is useful for servers that have plugins that aren't mostly compatible with the latest ReGameDLL and ReHLDS.

+This Full Pack also includes the corrected geoip_amxx_i386.so and GeoLite2-City.mmdb files.

 ## Installation
 - We will need a clean installation of the game server Counter-Strike 1.6.